 Greek cuisine has all the Mediterranean goodness that I had imagined and then some more.
 The food has the potential to blow your mind, regardless of which part of the country you’re in and Mykonos is no exception.
 Think simple, fresh ingredients, prepared in easy and classic ways sure to impress food lovers and you pretty much get the idea.
+If you want to learn how to cook the cuisine, take a cooking class in Mykonos.
 For good food at a reasonable price, head to Nikos Taverna in the town center where you’ll dine under the stars, right in the bustling center of Hora.
 You might have to wait as this place is really popular, but the food is great and the price is agreeable by Mykonos standards.
 Try the seafood options- the swordfish and mussels preparations are almost always a hit in the Cyclades.

 If you’re feeling more like fast food, then stop by Jimmy’s Gyros for a gyro wrap full of juicy meaty deliciousness.
 The place is very popular with partiers who amble out of the clubs and bars in the area for an after-hours meal.

 If you want a more local experience, consider this lunch or dinner experience in Mykonos with a meal prepared in a local home by a Myconian host, the Greeks are known for their legendary hospitality!